 It’s a beautiful deck for any green witch seeking to live cyclically.

 As a huge fan of Rebecca Campbell, self-proclaimed convert from the hustle and grind life to the deeply spiritual witchy life, I had to include her Work Your Light Oracle Deck.

 If you read any of her books, namely her tarot accompanying book Rise Sister Rise, you cannot help but fall in love with her and get excited to work with similar energy.

 In the end, who is to say which are the best tarot decks, the traditional tarot decks, oracle decks, the most popular tarot deck, or which should be your first tarot deck?

 It will always come down to what speaks to you.
 Your first deck should be one that calls you to interpret the different meanings in ways that embrace the Universe’s deep love for you and constant willingness to communicate with you if you will just listen.

-You don’t need to pull a high priestess card to know that you are on your right path, or that you should be teaching those willing to learn from you.
+You don’t need to pull a high priestess card to know that you are on the right path or that you should be teaching those willing to learn from you.

-From that place, you enter the world of tarot, you can choose a different deck each day, or you can work with the same cards for life.
+From that place, you enter the world of tarot, choose a different deck each day, or work with the same cards for life.